El Chapo cracks smile as actor who played him attends trial

-NEW YORK (AP) — The actor who played the notorious drug lord known as El Chapo on a Netflix series has made a cameo as a spectator at the kingpin’s U.S. trail.
+NEW YORK (AP) — The actor who played the notorious drug lord known as El Chapo on a Netflix series has made a cameo as a spectator at the kingpin’s U.S. trial.

 Alejandro Edda showed up early Monday to get a seat in a packed courtroom where Joaquin Guzman is fighting drug-trafficking charges.
 Guzman cracked a smile when the “Narcos: Mexico” star was pointed out to him.

-Jurors have heard testimony that would make Guzman’s reaction understandable.
-Cooperators who spent time with him during his heyday said he often spoke about wanting to see either a movie or book made about his life story.
+Cooperators who spent time with him during his heyday say he often spoke about wanting to see either a movie or book made about his life story.

-Last week, a former Guzman assistant testified that he witnessed the defendant viciously torture his enemies before they were killed.
-He was one of the government’s final witnesses.

 Most Read Nation & World Stories